-This fireplace may be installed in sleeping rooms.
-This is not approved for installation in manufactured homes.
+This fireplace may be installed in sleeping rooms EX-CEPT in manufactured homes.
 If installed with a gas log set, provisions for the National Fuel Gas Code must be met.

 This fireplace has been tested and listed for use with the optional components specified in this manual.
 These optional components may be purchased separately and installed at a later date.
 An outside air kit, gas insert, gas log set or gas log-lighter should be installed at the time of fireplace installation.